-B1 300 Genetics 4 Cr
+B1 281 Genetics 4 Cr

 A study of the principles of inheritance at the organismal, molecular, and population level.
 Topics include transmission mechanisms, linkage, DNA replication and expression, genetic control and population genetics.
-The labratory will include an introduction to current molecular genetics techniques.
+The laboratory will include an introduction to current molecular genetics techniques.
 Both lecture and lab will emphasize problem solving and experimental data analysis.
 Three lectures and one 3-hour laboratory period per week.
-Prerequisites: BI 221 and CH 301.
+Prerequisites: BI 171-172 and CH 101-102.
 Offered annually.
-Spring Semester.
+Fall Semester.